Family, friends mourn New England college graduates killed in Miami

 Miami-Dade police say they were both shot by Luis Napoles, 40, who was also found dead after reportedly turning the gun on himself.

-“Two families that have lost their light lives will never be the same again," Moore’s mother Marybeth said over the phone Tuesday.
+"Two families that have lost their light, and our lives will never be the same again," Moore’s mother Marybeth said over the phone Tuesday.

 Get Boston local news, weather forecasts, lifestyle and entertainment stories to your inbox.
 Sign up for NBC Boston’s newsletters.